-- (1) During the existence of the construction work, its safe condition and, where relevant, good upkeep must be ensured - (2) The construction work must be used prudently and according to its purpose of use.
-During the time of use of the construction work, the professional maintenance required for the continued stability and safe use of the construction work must be ensured. - (3) The requirements for the use and maintenance of a construction work emanate from good practice, legislation or from the instructions on use and maintenance (hereinafter, 'maintenance instructions') drawn up in respect of the construction work. - (4) The minister responsible for the area may make regulations to establish requirements concerning the maintenance of construction works.
+(1) During the existence of the construction work, its safe condition and, where relevant, good upkeep must be ensured.

+(2) The construction work must be used prudently and according to its purpose of use.
+During the time of use of the construction work, the professional maintenance required for the continued stability and safe use of the construction work must be ensured.

+(3) The requirements for the use and maintenance of a construction work emanate from good practice, legislation or from the instructions on use and maintenance (hereinafter, 'maintenance instructions') drawn up in respect of the construction work.

+(4) The Minister in charge of the policy sector may make regulations to establish requirements concerning the maintenance of construction works.